GICF-E/Nightmare/README.md

    - Press `[Enter]/[D-Pad Down]` to close the viewing interface

 ***Note: You cannot control the character or weapons while viewing a note, but enemies can move normally.
 Therefore, ensure the environment is safe before viewing a note.**

+### Options Menu
+In the FPS-Demo, you can summon the options menu in-game by pressing a key.
+When this happens, the mouse will be unlocked, and the player won't be able to move.
+You can perform operations here.
+Notably, for the "Game Settings" option, clicking it will bring up a new settings menu where you can edit options.
+After closing this settings menu, the changes will be automatically applied.You can perform actions through the following keys:
+   - Press the `[Esc]` key to summon the options menu.
+   - Press both `[Left Stick]` and `[Right Stick]` keys simultaneously to summon the options menu.

+***Note: Your changes will be stored and remembered when you launch the game next time.**

 <h2 id="section3">Implementation of Firearms</h2>